cs10/fa25/_labs/lab06.md

 Throughout the course, you’ve been exposed to HOF blocks like `map`, `keep`, and `combine`.
 You may have used them to carry out relatively simple tasks, like summing a list with `combine`, or filtering based on word length with `keep`.
 In this lab, you're going to attack some more complicated problems with the help of HOFs.

 By the end of the lab, you will be comfortable implementing and understanding:
-- Build non-HOF blocks to use as helper functions in larger HOFs problems
+- Build non-HOF blocks to use as helper functions in larger HOF problems
 - Complete complex, multi-step HOFs problems
 - Use HOFs to solve real-life problems, like minimizing or composing functions